weiwzhang/updates/updates/Weiwei's Weekly Update.md

     - can reset tour
     - color: blue
     - 1st welcome page: a dropdown menu asking for consent to start the tour?

+## 04-03-2017
+- **Past week:** Learn React.
+Keep improving walkthrough demo.
+Fork and merge code into Nathan's cesium web version
+- **Got stuck on:** need to decide on styling for user permission box, connecting one tab to the other, etc.
+- **Coming week:** Focus on implementing a user permission box that asks user's consent to start/disable the walkthrough tutorial.

+## 04-10-2017
+- **Past week:** Learn React.
+Implemented a prototype for user permission box using React-Modal.
+- **Got stuck on:** how to disable beacon? what exactly to implement for "never again (for walkthorugh)" option? is the styling of Modal ok?
+- **Coming week:** Improve Modal's styling (esp. make it footer and overlay-less).
+Figure out disabling beacons.